 - Terms for resolving their civil tax and penalty obligations

-At Daniel Rosefelt & Associates, LLC, Attorney & CPA, we advise clients living in the U.S. and abroad about use of OVDP, to help them avoid civil and criminal liability.
+At Daniel Rosefelt & Associates, LLC, Attorney & CPA, we often advise clients living in the U.S. and abroad about use of OVDP in order to avoid civil and criminal liability.

 Problem-Solving Tax Lawyers